top of page

 7. Pay Attention to Doors and Windows

 Draughts often become more noticeable in winter.
-Doors or windows that suddenly stick, rattle or feel cold to the touch may need adjustment, sealing or maintenance.
+Doors or windows that suddenly stick, rattle, or feel cold to the touch may need adjustment, sealing, or maintenance.

 Keeping these areas in good condition helps retain heat and improves overall comfort without relying solely on turning the heating up.